 The Code of Student Conduct defines the following prohibited conduct:

 Dating Violence means violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
-The existence of such a relationship shall be determined based on the reporting party’s statement with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
+The existence of such a relationship shall be determined based on the consideration of the following factors: the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
+Dating violence incudes but is not limited to: sexual or physical abuse or the threat of such abuse.
+It does not include acts covered under the definition of domestic violence

 Sexual Assault means an offense that meets the definition of rape, fondling, incest or statutory rape.